Greece to auction 625 mln euros of three-month T-bills on July 12

-ATHENS, July 7 Greece will sell 625 million euros ($713.50 million) of three-month treasury bills on July 12 to refinance a maturing issue, debt agency PDMA said on Friday.
+ATHENS, July 7 (Reuters) - Greece will sell 625 million euros ($713.50 million) of three-month treasury bills on July 12 to refinance a maturing issue, debt agency PDMA said on Friday.

 Athens rolled over three-month T-bills last month, with the paper priced to yield 2.70 percent.